-We celebrate communion at every service.
-Communion is served by intinction.
+We celebrate communion two or three Sunday mornings per month and at some special holiday services.
 Worshippers are invited to come forward, break off a piece of bread from the loaf, dip it in the cup, and partake.
 We use grape juice instead of wine.

 Do you take up a collection?

 There is an opportunity to give an offering, which is used to support the work of the church in spreading the Good News and helping those in need.
 As our guest, you are welcome to give, but that is certainly not an expectation.
 No one will think badly of someone else who chooses not to give.

 Do you expect your members to come every Sunday?

 It is certainly not a requirement, but most of our members actually find that regular worship is a very meaningful part of their spiritual lives.
 People who are unable to make that kind of a commitment are still absolutely welcome to participate when they are able.